 Apart from hiring, HR managers train the employees for quick and better business development.
 Whenever an employee faces some issues, human resources managers are responsible to look after those challenges and help build better employee and work relations.

-Human resources managers also work on the compensation and employee benefit programs approved by the human resources director, such as employee monthly/yearly incentive schemes, bonus programs, and competitional awards.
+Human resources managers also work on the compensation and employee benefit programs approved by the human resources director, such as employee monthly/yearly incentive plans, bonus programs, and competitional awards.

 As they are responsible to establish better working environments, they are also assigned to oversee the safety of employees within an organization.
 Furthermore, they have the practical duty to ensure that the employees follow the workspace laws and ethics.